AliceO2Group/Run3Analysisvalidation/README.md

 ## Introduction

+The Run 3 validation framework is a tool for an easy execution, testing and validation of the Run 3 analysis code on large local samples.

+Its features include

+* simple specification of input datasets,
+* simple configuration and activation of analysis tasks,
+* easy generation of the O<sup>2</sup> command for complex workflow topologies,
+* job parallelisation,
+* output merging,
+* error checking and reporting,
+* specification of postprocessing.

+It also provides tools for:

+* post mortem debugging of failing jobs,
+* comparison of histograms between ROOT files,
+* visualisation of workflow dependencies,
+* downloading of data samples from the Grid,
+* maintenance of Git repositories and installations of aliBuild packages.

-The main purpose of the Run 3 validation framework is to provide a compact and flexible tool for validation of the [O<sup>2</sup>(Physics)](https://github.com/AliceO2Group/O2Physics) analysis framework by comparison of its output to its [AliPhysics](https://github.com/alisw/AliPhysics) counterpart.
+The original purpose of the Run 3 validation framework was to provide a compact and flexible tool for validation of the [O<sup>2</sup>(Physics)](https://github.com/AliceO2Group/O2Physics) analysis framework by comparison of its output to its [AliPhysics](https://github.com/alisw/AliPhysics) counterpart.
 The general idea is to run the same analysis using AliPhysics and O<sup>2</sup>(Physics) and produce comparison plots.

+However, it can be used without AliPhysics as well to run O<sup>2</sup> analyses locally, similar to running trains on AliHyperloop.
+This makes it a convenient framework for local development, testing and debugging of O<sup>2</sup>(Physics) code.

 ## Overview

 The validation framework is a general configurable platform that gives user the full control over what is done.
-Its flexibility is enabled by strict separation of its specialised components into a system of bash scripts.
+Its flexibility is enabled by strict separation of its specialised components into a system of Bash scripts.
 Configuration is separate from execution code, input configuration is separate from task configuration, execution steps are separate from the main steering code.

 * The steering script [`runtest.sh`](exec/runtest.sh) provides control parameters and interface to the machinery for task execution.
-* User provides configuration bash scripts which:
+* User provides configuration Bash scripts which:
   * modify control parameters,
   * produce modified configuration files,
   * generate step scripts executed by the framework in the validation steps.

-### Execution
+## Execution

 Execution code can be found in the [`exec`](exec) directory.

+**The user should not touch anything in this directory!**

 The steering script [`runtest.sh`](exec/runtest.sh) performs the following execution steps:

 * Load input specification.
 * Load tasks configuration.
 * Print out input description.
 * Clean before running. (activated by `DOCLEAN=1`)
-  * Deletes specified files.
+  * Deletes specified files (produced by previous runs).
 * Generate list of input files.
 * Modify the JSON file.
 * Convert `AliESDs.root` to `AO2D.root`. (activated by `DOCONVERT=1`)